Arlette Schneiders

-Arlette Schneiders is a Luxembourg architect who in 1989 was the first female architect in Luxembourg to establish her own practice.
+Arlette Schneiders is a Luxembourgish architect who in 1989 was the first female architect in Luxembourg to establish her own practice.

 Biography

 Inspired by the work of Frank Lloyd Wright, Schneiders studied architecture at the Institut Saint-Luc in Brussels, graduating when she was just 25.
 She embarked on her career at Théo Worré's practice in Luxembourg.
 Two years later, she decided to continue her studies in Rome where she spent four years studying the restoration of old buildings.
 On her return to Luxembourg, she decided to work with Claude Schmitz but was frustrated by the difficulty she had in completing her projects in what in the late 1980s was still a man's world.
 As a result, she decided to set up her own business becoming the first women in Luxembourg to run a practice free of male influence.